jzombie/py-enum-with-dict/README.md

 # Perform the mapping and validate
 mapped_values = TestEnum.map(key_mapping)

-# ----- The above is slightly easier to write than the following -----
+# ----- The above is equivalent to the following: -----

 # Validate the mapped values
 expected_values = {